JuergenGutsch/blog/_source/_posts/2018-09-27-customizing-aspnetcore-03-dependency-injection.md

 }
 ~~~

-I changed the return type to IServiceProvider and return the ServiceProvider created with the method BuildServiceProvider().
-This change is still working in ASP.NET Core.
+I changed the return type to `IServiceProvider` and return the `ServiceProvider` created with the method `BuildServiceProvider()`.
+This change will still work in ASP.NET Core.

+## Use a different `ServiceProvider`

-To change to a different or custom DI container you need to replace the default implementation of the IServiceProvider with a different one.
+To change to a different or custom DI container you need to replace the default implementation of the `IServiceProvider` with a different one.
 Additionally you need to find a way to move the already registered services to the new container.

-The next sample uses Autofac as a third party container.
+The next code sample uses Autofac as a third party container.
+I use Autofac in this snippet because you are easily able to see what is happening here:

 ~~~ csharp
 public IServiceProvider ConfigureServices(IServiceCollection services)